A flat Minor seventh add eleventh

 Minor seventh with an 11 color—open fourths above a minor frame.

-Guitar voicing #0 of the A flat Minor seventh add eleventh chord
+Which intervals and notes are in the A flat Minor seventh add eleventh chord?

 Practice the minor seventh add eleventh chord